Killasnipawoof/operandomizer/README.md

 # Operandomizer
 A Discord bot to randomly select an operator from "Tom Clancy's Rainbow Six:
   Siege".

 ## Adding this bot to your server
 I have deployed this bot to a free-tier Heroku account.
 To add this bot to your server, visit `https://discordapp.com/oauth2/authorize?client_id=439500818320719882&scope=bot`.

-Note that a free-tier Heroku account only receives 550 hours of uptime per month, so expect the bot to be up for approximately 21 days per month.
+Note that a free-tier Heroku account only receives 550 hours (approx. 21 days) of uptime per month.

-## Using this bot locally
+## Forking this project
-After cloning this repository, to use this bot locally you will need to create `config.json` which contains the following:
+After cloning this repository (or a fork of it), to use this bot locally you will need to create `config.json` which contains the following:

 ```json
 {